ksanmugam/pb-challenge/README.md

   - Follow the instructions in the comment to complete the task
 - Once complete your solution, please submit the codebase to your GitHub and share the public link with our HR team

-## Key Improvements Made
+## Key Improvements Made / Changelog

-- Fixed typo in method name: `ToCommaSepatatedList` -> `ToCommaSeparatedList`
+- Fixed typo in method name: `ToCommaSepatatedList` -> `ToCommaSeparatedString`
-- Replaced StringBuilder loop with `string.Join()` and LINQ for cleaner code
-- Added input validation (null/empty array checks)
-- Used string interpolation instead of `string.Format()`
+- Updated method to accept `IEnumerable<string>` instead of `string[]` for more flexibility
-- Made quote parameter default to `"` since that's most common
+- Added `MaxItemLength` constant to enforce maximum item length (1024 characters)
+- Input validation:
+  - Ensures `items` collection is not null
+  - Ensures `quote` is not null, empty, or whitespace
+  - Ensures `quote` is a single non-alphanumeric character
+- Skips invalid items:
+  - null, empty, or whitespace-only items
-- Handle null items in array safely
+  - items exceeding `MaxItemLength`
+- Trims each item before wrapping it in the quote character
+- Efficiently builds the result using `StringBuilder`
+- Returns a **comma-separated string** of valid, quoted items

 Thank you for completing the code test with PointsBet.